michaeljclark/glxsync/README.md

 ### Extended Synchronization

-The primary issue causing visual artefacts during window resizing is that window decorations and client buffers are updated asynchronously by seperate agents, with the window manager responsible for updating decorations and the client application responsible for updating the client buffer.
-If the rendering of the decorations and the client area are not synchronized then one will see undrawn buffer contents in the client or decoration area.
+The primary issue causing visual artifacts during window resizing is that window decorations and client buffers are updated asynchronously by separate agents, with the window manager responsible for updating decorations and the client application responsible for updating the client buffer.
+If the rendering of the decorations and the client area are not synchronized then one will see uninitialized buffer contents in the client or decoration area.

 ![configure-sync](/images/configure-sync.png)